Glandular System

 STRESSORS The hypothalamus is negatively and seriously affected by a toxic or clogged liver.
 The hypothalamus is also very sensitive to emotions such as worry, fear, and anxiety.

-VITAMINS / MINERALS / FOODS Over-all good nutrition is the most important key to nervous system health and glandular balance.
+Over-all good nutrition is the most important key to nervous system health and glandular balance.
 In other words, we need to eat our fruits and vegetables, avoid sugar and processed foods, eliminate the wrong kinds of fats from our diets, and cleanse and balance our bodies until they are functioning optimally on all levels.
+Wild oats are particularly good.

-HERBS / SUPPLEMENTS Herbs to support the hypothalamus include scullcap, vervain, rosemary, wood betony, and wild oats.
+Herbs to support the hypothalamus include scullcap, vervain, rosemary, wood betony

 Herbs to enhance resistance to stress included ginseng, dong quai, motherwort, cinnamon, ginger, and sage.